ecrucru/anticrux/README.md

 ### Web interface

-As a chess player, you simply have to double-click on the file "index.html" to launch the web-interface in your default browser.
+As a chess player, you simply have to double-click on the file `index.html` to launch the web-interface in your default browser.
 The tested ones have different behaviours :

 - Chrome : light, slow
 - Firefox : memory intensive, fast

 You have several tabs :

-- "Board" : it offers the general features to move the pieces.
+- "*Board*" : it offers the general features to move the pieces.
 You can't drag and drop a piece, but use 2 separate clicks.
-- "Actions" : it handles the generation of a new game.
+- "*Actions*" : it handles the generation of a new game.
 By putting aside the buttons to start a game, you will not click unexpectedly on them while you are playing.
-- "Options" : it is where you refine the settings of the game.
+- "*Options*" : it is where you refine the settings of the game.
-- "About" : it provides the legal information about AntiCrux.
+- "*About*" : it provides the legal information about AntiCrux.

 Without any local installation, just check online at http://ecrucru.free.fr/?page=anticrux and you will get the same enjoyment.